Jayant Patel: Forster Inquiry

 The Forster Inquiry, also known as the Queensland Health Systems Review, was commissioned by the Queensland Government on April 16, 2005, as a non-judicial inquiry specifically due to the political and public sentiments following the practices of Patel at Bundaberg Hospital with a broader focus on the practices, systems and processes of Queensland Health.
 Its report was issued in September 2005.

+Aftermath

+The Beattie government's handling of the crisis was received poorly by locals.
+As a result, voters were expected to punish the Labor government.
+At the 2006 state election, the once safe Labor seat of Bundaberg was narrowly won on preferences by National candidate Jack Dempsey, defeating Labor candidate Sonja Cleary.
+The Nationals won the seat with a two-party-preferred swing of 6.3%, which was largely attributed to the inquiries surrounding the scandal, as well as the retirement of incumbent Labor member Nita Cunningham.

 Legal proceedings

 Extradition

 Patel was arrested in Portland, Oregon, on March 11, 2008, by FBI agents.
 He appeared in court that day with a court-appointed attorney, telling Federal Magistrate Dennis Hubel that he was unable to afford a lawyer, after incurring significant pre-trial legal fees.
 In response, the Magistrate ordered Patel, who lived in a $900,000 house, to fill out a financial affidavit before an upcoming detention hearing.
 Following his arrest, Toni Hoffman, the nurse who took her complaints about Patel to a member of the Parliament of Australia, said that "I am relieved he's been arrested, but there's still a lot to go."
 Patel denied the allegations.
 The extradition proceeding against Patel began in April 2008.
 Patel was denied bail by Judge Hebel on June 28, 2008, with the judge warning Australian and US authorities that they must extradite Patel by July 21, 2008, or he would release Patel on bail.

 Patel was extradited: U.S. Marshals handed Patel over to two officers from the Queensland Police Service at Los Angeles International Airport on July 19, who then escorted him onboard Qantas flight QF 176.
 The flight arrived at Brisbane Airport on the morning of July 21.
 Patel was taken immediately to the Brisbane watch-house and was granted bail by the Roma Street Magistrates Court the same day.